hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

     delta: 1
 ```

 The second aspect is to add a property to the storage plane definition to indicate which hosts are associated with it.

 There are two options:
 * hostGroup: \<name>
   The name of the host group for bare metal.
 For historical reasons the name of the hostgroup must match the name of the storage plane.
 * hosts: \<list-of-namesname>
   An inline list of hosts.
 Primarily useful for defining one-off external landing zones.

-Example:
+For example:
 ```
 storage:
   planes: